Support for Educators

 For technical support while using the program at home, families can contact Lexia Customer Support.
 Please note that Lexia Customer Support is not able to provide parents with student usernames or passwords, or teacher emails.

 In some cases, sites will be rostering new or additional students at this time.
 If you are not the member of the team that oversees account provisioning for Lexia, the best course of action is to reach out to the person or department that typically rosters accounts, and let them know that you will be expanding use.

 If you oversee the provisioning of Lexia accounts, we strongly recommend that you continue to use the same method for rostering accounts that you have up to this point to limit the disruption to staff and students.
 You will likely use one of the following methods:

-- You can individually create each student, class, and staff account in myLexia. (click here)
+- Administrators can individually create each student, class, and staff account in myLexia. (click here)

-- You can import spreadsheets to create your staff and student accounts. (click here)
+- Administrators can import spreadsheets to create staff and student accounts. (click here)

 Note: Any staff member with a Teacher access role can create students and add them to a class. (click here)

 Your school or district may already be using automated provisioning and/or Single Sign On (SSO) for students, which could impact the ability to manually create student accounts.
 More information about automated provisioning is found on the Rostering page in our Help Center.
 If you already use automated provisioning and are unsure how best to add new student accounts, Lexia Support is happy to discuss what alterations you will need to make.